 When dealing with stock options, we always suggest to our clients that an expert valuation is critical to address issues such as vesting, restrictions, legitimate tax planning, and deferred income.
 There are also circumstances where a double-dipping argument may apply to avoid the holder of the stocks from paying support on equalized stock option income.
 When dealing with pensions, there are circumstances where valuation is necessary by an actuary, including health considerations and early retirement.
 Often pensions that are not in payment can be equalized internally, such that a pension-holder does not have to come up with other assets to defray the value of their pension.

-Collaborative family law can be an effective tool for conflict resolution.
+Collaborative divorce can be an effective tool for conflict resolution.

-For over 40 years, clients have trusted in our ability to explain their rights and obligations in a separation or a divorce.
-We are confident that you will appreciate our professional and personalized service.
-We invite you to browse our website and read the positive things others have to say about us.
+For over 40 years, clients have trusted in our ability to explain more than simply their legal rights and obligations in a separation or a divorce.
+We are confident that you will appreciate our professionalism and personalized service.
 To benefit from our knowledge and experience with respect to your separation or divorce, please contact 519-884-0034 or send us an email.
 Many of our clients are referred to us by former and current clients, as well as by lawyers, accountants, and financial advisors.
-We serve clients in Kitchener, Waterloo, Cambridge, Guelph and surrounding areas.
+We serve clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.

 Connect with a lawyer in our firm with expertise in this area